frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/event_streaming.md

 Event Streaming enables inter site communications.

-From version 13, you can **subscribe** to Document Types and **stream** documents between different sites.
+From version 13, you can **subscribe** to Document Types and **stream** Documents between different sites.

-For Example: If you have 4-5 companies hosted on different sites, one among them is the main site where you want to do ledger posting and others where sites where the Sales Invoices are generated.
+For Example: If you have 4-5 companies hosted on different sites, one among them is the main site where you want to do ledger posting and other sites, where the Sales Invoices are generated.
 You could use Event Streaming in this case.
-For this, your child companies can subscribe to the main company for Item, Customer and Supplier Document Types and the main company can subscribe to the child companies for Sales Invoices.
+For this, your child company sites can subscribe to the main company site for Item, Customer and Supplier Document Types and the main company can subscribe to the child companies for Sales Invoices.

 To access Event Streaming, go to:
 > Home > Integrations > Event Streaming